Games client plus its

 Player-only.
 Returns a FromPublisher that prefixes every frame with this

 client’s playerId.
-Rides the datagram lane at priority 100.
-Throws if the
+Input uses the datagram lane at priority 100.
+The call

 subscribeInputs(cb) → GamesSubscription